"Love and Support Your Family"

 COCO is a Pixar animated fantasy adventure about a young boy in Mexico who dreams of becoming a musician, but who’s forbidden to pursue this dream by his family because of a generational prejudice against all things musical.
 COCO is a bright, fun and deeply moving story, with a strong moral, redemptive worldview overall, that falters in the middle, but resolves itself beautifully in the end.
 However, COCO contains some scary elements and mystic, occult content that mitigates its positive worldview and ending.

 COCO is a Pixar animated fantasy adventure about a young boy in Mexico who dreams to be a musician, but is forbidden to pursue this from his family because of a generational prejudice against all things musical.
-COCO is a bright, fun and deeply moving story that falters in the middle, but resolves itself beautifully in the end.
+COCO is a colorful story that falters in the middle, but resolves itself in the end.
 However, it’s not without some questionable messages and iconography that require caution.

 Miguel loves to sing and play the guitar (secretly of course).
 He idolizes the talented and memorialized Ernesto de la Cruz, the most famous musician in Mexico’s history.
 Based on a picture, he deduces that Ernesto is actually his great-great-grandfather.
 Miguel wants to perform at the village’s talent show, but when his family finds out, his grandmother destroys Miguel’s makeshift guitar.